Last Updated: May 2026 | papajohns-menus.us

 Best for: Anyone who wants to try something genuinely different from a pizza chain, truffle sauce fans, people who appreciate earthy, savory flavor profiles over tangy or creamy ones.

-Overall Sandwich Program Rating: 7.5/10
+Overall Sandwich Program Notes

 Papa Johns has made a competent and occasionally impressive debut in the sandwich category.
-The ciabatta and pizza oven finish give these a distinct textural identity that sandwich chains cannot replicate — that specific crunch from a pizza oven is different from a conveyor toaster or a flat press.
+The ciabatta and pizza oven finish give these a distinct textural identity that sandwich chains cannot replicate, that specific crunch from a pizza oven is different from a conveyor toaster or a flat press.

 The weakest point is the sauce strategy.
 Using pizza ranch on two of three sandwiches is a missed opportunity.
 It is a fine sauce for pizza, but it creates a generic, slightly tangy baseline that prevents the Philly and the Chicken Bacon Ranch from reaching their potential.